mazpie/vime-pytorch/README.md

 * VIME-PPO (Variational Information Maximizing Exploration) ([paper](https://arxiv.org/abs/1605.09674))

 The code makes use of [openai/baselines](https://github.com/openai/baselines).

-The code for PPO is taken from [ikostrikov/pytorch-a2c-ppo-acktr-gail](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail/).
+The PPO implementation is mainly taken from [ikostrikov/pytorch-a2c-ppo-acktr-gail](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail/).

-The main novelty in this repository consists of the implementation of the VIME's exploration strategy with the PPO algorithm.
+The main novelty in this repository consists of the implementation of the VIME's exploration strategy using the PPO algorithm.

 ## Requirements